TrilliantHealth/trilliant-data-science/libs/mops/docs/memoization.md

-If you want to call a function and get a result that you know already exists (was previously already run and therefore memoized by `AdlsPickleRunner`), you have three main options.
+If you want to call a function and get a result that you know already exists (was previously already run and therefore memoized by `MemoizingPicklingRunner`), you have three main options.
 These options are listed in reverse priority order - the more specific options (listed further down) will be checked first, and if configured, the less-specific options (listed earlier) will not be attempted.